waleed-dev-0/waleed-dev-0/README.md

 ---

-I work at the intersection of low-level systems and applied intelligence — building autonomous agents, real-time vision pipelines, reverse engineering tooling, and backend infrastructure.
+I build things that live between the OS and the model — autonomous agents, real-time vision pipelines, reverse engineering tooling, and backend infrastructure.
+The focus is always on correctness and things that run in the real world, not just in demos.

-Most of my work lives somewhere between the OS and the model.
-The focus is on correctness, reliability, and things that run in the real world.
+Most of what I work on starts with a problem that off-the-shelf tools can't solve cleanly, which means building the entire stack from scratch: from raw screen data to a deployable model, or from a memory dump to a working disassembly.

 ---

-## AI & Intelligent Systems
+## 🤖 AI & Intelligent Systems

 - Autonomous agents with closed-loop pipelines: screen capture → inference → action
 - Real-time object detection and classification using YOLO and custom-trained models